xinyaocse/EchoLLM_Code/README.md

 The Initialization_script folder contains the necessary ​​Lua scripts​​ and ​​initialization files required​​ for establishing a connection with mmWave Studio.
 To proceed:

 - ​​Launch mmWave Studio​​ and select the correct ​​serial port​​.
-- Run the initialization scripts until ​​"Success"​​ is displayed.
+- Run the initialization scripts until ​​"SUCCESS"​​ is displayed.
 - ​Note:​​ Ensure that the path to the radar configuration file is correctly specified in the script.

 You can ​​customize the Lua script​​s to modify radar configuration parameters according to your specific requirements.